Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-impossible-dream.md

 ![](/assets/images/tid/11.png)

-so we got a `pastebin` link, went there and saw some text which looks like `base32` OR `base64` encoding. so again we put that into online decoders.. yes it was but gave some gibbrish but again _the header fixer guy_ pointed out that it was `ROT47` and yes sir it was!
+so we got a `Pastebin` link, went there, and saw some text which looks like `base32` OR `base64` encoding. so again we put that into online decoders.. yes it was but gave some gibberish but again _the header fixer guy_ pointed out that it was `ROT47` and yes sir it was!

 ![](/assets/images/tid/12.png)
 ![](/assets/images/tid/13.png)

-We got something like an online tag and our _twitter guy_ said it was `twitter ID` so we went there and found a tweet ..
+We got something like an online tag and our _twitter guy_ said it was `twitter ID` so we went there and found a tweet.

 ![](/assets/images/tid/14.png)